Figure 1. Q-View Software workflow.

 Q-View™ Software is a tool for the quantitative analysis of multiplexed

-chemiluminescent or infrared fluorescent planar-based arrays.
+chemiluminescent planar-based arrays.
 Analysis is performed in three

-easy steps (Figure 1), each covered in detail in this manual:
+easy steps (Figure 1) which are covered in detail in this manual:

-Image Processing: Capture/import images and align a plate overlay.
+Image Processing: Capture or import images and align plate overlay.

-Well Assignment: Group and name wells and apply dilution factors.
+Well Assignment: Group, name and apply dilution factors to wells.

-Data Analysis: Customize and export generated concentrations, statistics, and charts.
+Data Analysis: Customize and export concentrations, statistics and charts.

 The brand name of the multiplex ELISA kits manufactured by Quansys Biosciences.

 The brand name of the life science chemiluminescent imager produced by Quansys Biosciences.